PBearson/ESP32-With-ESP-PROG-Demo/README.md

 ![Setup Demo](images/setup-demo.jpg)

 The purpose of this project is to show users how to pair the ESP32 development board with the ESP-PROG device.
-As a demonstration, this repository contains the **esp32-ecc608-dht22-st7735** sample project which showcases the capabilities of the sensors on our development board.
+As a demonstration, this repository contains the **hello_world** sample project.
 We will perform some simple debugging tasks on this project as a demonstration.

 ## Hardware Setup